phstc/phstc.github.com/_posts/2014-08-16-why-activerecord-callbacks-suck.md

 Given that every time I start typing `after_` or `before_`, I hear a voice in my head: "Are you sure?".
 This voice usually attempts me to fight the evil (poor design choices) with more evil.

 Callbacks are a sugar syntax to violate the [Single Responsibility Principle (SRP)](https://en.wikipedia.org/wiki/Single_responsibility_principle) and they can slow down your tests.
 That's why I believe they can suck, but it doesn't happen all the time.
-So before attempting an improvement to remove or avoiding to write a callback, pause a think if the responsibility you want to add belongs to the save context.
+So before attempting an improvement to remove or avoiding to write a callback, pause and think if the responsibility you want to add belongs to the save context or not.

 ## Violating the Single Responsibility Principle (SRP)